 Correct me if I am wrong (have not had time to review your map rotation committed changes), but unless the features are pre-rotated and (optionally) clipped prior to going into the labeling engine (right before PAL registration), it will be a major refactoring to support map rotation.
 Are the features not being pre-rotated?
 Note: the engine works with temporary duplicates of the geometries.

 I think refactoring the engine output (and calculations) to be relative to pixel space might not gain anything here, plus PAL library works with map units, and the map scale is passed in.
 So, it would also require a refactoring of the PAL library as well.
 I think working only in map units is the correct approach to the labeling engine, then convert to output device units/resolution during output rendering.

 However, I have not before considered doing everything at output resolution pixel dimensions as a means of simplifying the engine.
 You may want to ask Martin Dobias what he thinks about such an approach.

-#9 Updated by Sandro Santilli almost 5 years ago
+#9 Updated by Sandro Santilli about 5 years ago

 The vectors are not pre-rotated by the provider, but the MapSetting's matrix (QgsMapToPixel) would be able to both rotate and scale to the output coordinate space.